utdata/csvkit-nicar/README.md

 Let's find out that top seller. [csvsort](http://csvkit.readthedocs.io/en/1.0.2/tutorial/2_examining_the_data.html#csvsort-order-matters) will sort your output to screen or redirect into another file, but it does not change the sort order of the original file.

-Let's type in all in and run it, then break it down:
+Let's type in all in (or copy/paste) and run it, then break it down:

 `$ csvsort -c Total_Receipts -r mixbev.csv | csvcut -c Location_Name,Location_Address,county,Total_Receipts | head | csvlook --max-column-width 20`